- Religion and Philosophy

 The Little Church Down the Street

-The first time I was ever called a "nigger lover" was when I was approximately five years old.
-I had hardly ever been exposed to any other culture except my own because I had been in and out of the hospital for most of my young life, so I did not even understand what that phrase meant until an incident occurred that changed my life forever.
+The first time I was ever called a "Nigger Lover" occurred when I was approximately five years old, back in the early 1960s.
+I had hardly ever been exposed to any other culture except my own because I had been in and out of the hospital for most of my young life.
+Therefore I did not even understand what that phrase meant until an incident occurred that changed my life forever.

 Music to our ears

 One day my sister and I had just stepped outside our Sunday School class when we heard the loud yet beautiful music emanating from a little church down the street, so we went to investigate.
 As we ventured nearer we noticed that the huge wooden doors were wide open and the people inside were dancing and clapping jubilantly to the beat of the music and the praises of the minister up front.
 Here, everyone seemed to be having so much fun.
 This was quite different from our congregation where we always stood behind our pews and sang solemn hymns behind closed doors as the choir performed to the quiet tones of the piano.
-However, at the same time the scene was quite scary because I had never seen so many dark skinned people gathered in one place.
-However, we were so mesmerized by the commotion that we returned the very next week, and even the week after, until one day the preacher spotted us sitting across the street and invited us inside.
+However, at the same time the scene was quite scary because I had never seen so many dark skinned people gathered in one place before.
+My sister and I were so mesmerized by what we had witnessed that we returned the very next week, and even the week after, until one day the preacher spotted us sitting across the street and invited us inside.

 The "Black Church"